vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_external_traffic_policy_local.md

 This feature works with:
 - **Kubernetes clusters** using Ingress resources
+- **Kubernetes and OpenShift clusters** using Gateway API (HTTPRoute resources)
 - **OpenShift clusters** using Route objects

-The behavior is consistent across both platforms when `externalTrafficPolicy: Local` is configured.
+The behavior is consistent across all platforms and resource types when `externalTrafficPolicy: Local` is configured.

 ## Configuration